-- The energy generating infrastructure is located as close as practicable and is in proportion to the scale of the existing buildings or proposed development it is intended to serve; - The siting, scale, design and impact on landscape, views and wildlife of the energy generating infrastructure does not compromise public safety and allows continued safe use of public rights of way; - Adjoining uses are not adversely impacted in terms of noise, vibration, or electromagnetic interference; - Where appropriate, the energy generating infrastructure and its installation complies with the Microgeneration Certification Scheme; and - A scheme is agreed with the local planning authority to remove the energy generating infrastructure as soon as reasonably practicable once it is no longer used for energy generation. - 6.14 The Arun DC Energy Efficiency Strategy 2009-2013 actively encourages the use of renewable energy schemes and the Parish Council supports this approach. - 6.15 Microgeneration Certification Scheme (MCS) is an internationally recognised quality assurance scheme, supported by the Department of Energy and Climate Change.
+- The energy generating infrastructure is located as close as practicable and is in proportion to the scale of the existing buildings or proposed development it is intended to serve; - The siting, scale and design of the energy generating infrastructure does not compromise public safety and allows continued safe use of public rights of way; - Adjoining uses are not adversely impacted in terms of noise, vibration, or electromagnetic interference; - Where appropriate, the energy generating infrastructure and its installation complies with the Microgeneration Certification Scheme; and - A scheme is agreed with the local planning authority to remove the energy generating infrastructure as soon as reasonably practicable once it is no longer used for energy generation. - 6.14 The Arun DC Energy Efficiency Strategy 2009-2013 actively encourages the use of renewable energy schemes and the Parish Council supports this approach. - 6.15 Microgeneration Certification Scheme (MCS) is an internationally recognised quality assurance scheme, supported by the Department of Energy and Climate Change.
 MCS certifies microgeneration technologies used to produce electricity and heat from renewable sources.

-7 Getting around
+7. Getting Around

-Objective Policy Index Engender support from the responsible bodies for improvements in the maintenance and signing of footpaths and cycle ways GA1: Developer or CIL contributions are required to support provision of new and improved footpaths, footways and cycleways Promote the use of walking and cycling routes and improve footways, footpaths and cycleways GA2: Pedestrian and cycle routes must link together potential destinations such as new housing and retail areas Present a substantiated case to the appropriate authorities for improvements to traffic management, speed control and signage GA3: Encourage better signage GA4: Traffic calming and shared space features
+Objective Policy Index Promote the use of walking and cycling routes and improve footways, footpaths and cycleways GA1:Create a strategy for improving the network of pedestrian and cycle connections.
+Engender support from the responsible bodies for improvements in the maintenance and signing of footpaths and cycle ways GA2: Developer contributions and CIL monies may be required to support provision of new and improved footpaths, footways and cycleways Present a substantiated case to the appropriate authorities for improvements to traffic management, speed control and public transport GA3: Encourage better planning of public transport and improved signage GA4: Traffic calming and shared space features

-To reduce traffic impact on the local community and its heritage assets and increase the number of journeys undertaken by walking, cycling and public transport.
+Objective: To reduce traffic impact on the local community and its heritage assets and increase the number of journeys undertaken by walking, cycling and public transport.